keawade/keawade.github.io/content/about.md

 ---
 title: About me
-description: All about me, baybee!
+summary: All about me, baybee!
 template: page.html
 date: 2025-04-14
 ---